ntzwilly/school-library/README.md

 # OOP school library

-> Preserve Data
+> Test-driven development

 ![app](https://user-images.githubusercontent.com/9049260/146368273-2f3436b0-c24d-457d-a6b9-5d206a40bc12.png)

-In this project we preserve the data from our app and load preserved data on startup.

-Additional description about the project and its features.

-## Built With
+In this project we implement a class with three methods in test-driven development (TDD).

 - Ruby